Karthik6477/OnlineExamApplication/README.md

 5.Admin Can View All Exams

-6.Admin Can View User Exams report
+6.Admin Can View User Exams report.

+7.Admin Can filter exam report by date.

-7.Admin Can make user as inactive and active
+8.Admin Can make user as inactive and active

+9.Admin Can view user's last active date.

+10.Admin can view user's feedbacks and complaints.

 ## User